spiffe/spiffe/standards/SPIFFE_Workload_API.md

 // The JWTBundlesReponse conveys JWT bundles. message JWTBundlesResponse {
-    // JWK encoded JWT bundles, keyed by the SPIFFE ID of the Trust Domain. map<string, bytes> bundles = 1;
+    // Required.
+JWK encoded JWT bundles, keyed by the SPIFFE ID of the Trust
+    // Domain.
+    map<string, bytes> bundles = 1;
 }